connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 A documentary of Tehran by Thomas Erdbrink.

 ### People
 The people were very worried about foreigners.
-They think is is not honorable for the woman to ask the man
+They think is is not honorable for the woman to ask the man.
 - **Muhammad Pahlavi** - overthrown in 1979.
 After his reign, women were forced to wear veils and alcohol was banned.
 ### Institutions

 ### Day to Day Life
 Thomas meets his in-laws in the hot tub every morning to discuss women and politics.
+After lunch, Thomas goes out.
+The people approach him because foreigners are so rare.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxNTQ3MjkzMCwxNzY3MzY2OTYwXX0=
+eyJoaXN0b3J5IjpbMTA4NDMyODIyNCwxNzY3MzY2OTYwXX0=
 -->